Random Perturbations of Matrix Polynomials: Analysis of some random quadratic matrix polynomials

 be deterministic matrix polynomials, where $u_N\in\Comp^{N}$, $N=1,2,\dots$.
 Let $X_N(z)=X_N- p(z) I_N \in\Comp^{N\times N}[z]$ be a random matrix polynomial, and let neither $p(z)$ nor $q(z)$ depend on $N$.
 We assume that

-\begin{itemize} \item[(a1'')] $X_N$ is either a Wigner matrix from Example \ref{Wigner} or a Marchenko-Pastur matrix from Example \ref{MP}, so that $X_N-zI_N$ has the local limit law $m_{\x}(z) I_N$ on the family of sets $\mathbf S^{\x}_{N,\omega}$ with the rate $\Psi^{\x}_N(z)$, where $\x\in\set{\W,\MP}$, respectively, and let $\mathbf{T}$ be a compact set that does not intersect the real line. \item[(a2''')] $p(z)$ and $q(z)$ are fixed nonzero polynomials, \item [(a4''')] $u_N$ is a deterministic vector of norm one, having at most $n$ nonzero entries, where $n$ is fixed and independent from $N$. \end{itemize}
+\begin{itemize} \item[(a1.2)] $X_N$ is either a Wigner matrix from Example \ref{Wigner} or a random sample covariance matrix from Example \ref{MP}, so that the resolvent of $X_N$ has a local limit law $m_{\x}(z) I_N$ on the family of sets $\mathbf S^{\x}_{N,\omega}$ with the rate $\Psi^{\x}_N(z)$, where $\x\in\set{\W,\MP}$, respectively, and let $\mathbf{T}$ be a compact set that does not intersect the real line. \item[(a2.3)] $p(z)$ and $q(z)$ are fixed nonzero polynomials, \item [(a4.3)] $u_N$ is a deterministic vector of norm one, having at most $n$ nonzero entries, where $n$ is fixed and independent from $N$. \end{itemize}